aljorhythm/aljorhythm/presentations/thoughtworks-launch-lightning-talk.md

 - Aiming for ever increasing story points
 - *Continuous delivery* without automated tests
 - Only development team is agile
-- Drawing lines on a gantt chart to
+- Drawing lines on a gantt chart to split into *iterations*

 ## What I try to do